hitblast/hitblast.github.io/content/blog/rust-caching-gh-actions.md

 ### toolchain & deps

 Since I was working with a macOS project, I had selected the runner to be `macos-latest`.
-You can choose it to be `ubuntu-latest`, and possibly even `windows-latest` but that might be conflicting with parts of the workflow.
+You can choose it to be `ubuntu-latest`, and possibly even `windows-latest`, but that might be conflicting with parts of the workflow.
 Windows just isn't that reliable.

 Now let's write the next part of the file: